Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Show value

-After They Leave:
+After They Leave

-- Send follow-up info
+- Send helpful follow-up information

 - Provide resources